 Woman gets 15 months’ jail in Massachusetts suicide text case

-TAUNTON, Mass (AP) A woman who encouraged her suicidal boyfriend to kill himself in dozens of text messages and told him to “get back in” a truck filled with toxic gas was sentenced Thursday to 15 months in jail for involuntary manslaughter.
+TAUNTON, Mass.
+(AP) A woman who encouraged her suicidal boyfriend to kill himself in dozens of text messages and told him to “get back in” a truck filled with toxic gas was sentenced Thursday to 15 months in jail for involuntary manslaughter.

 Michelle Carter, now 20, was convicted in June by a judge who said her final instruction to Conrad Roy III caused his death.
 Carter was 17 when the 18-year-old Roy was found dead of carbon monoxide poisoning in July 2014.